cybergeeky/btc-recovery/README.md

 # *BTC recovery* #
 *BTC recovery* is a wallet recovery and extraction tool.
 For these service to work, your wallet information is needed.
 There is a premium tool for extracting these information, but all require advanced linux shell knowledge to access the terminal.
 This tool provides a GUI to do the extracting(Note,these is not the complete code).
-Additionally it only extracts the information needed for bruteforcing the password. **It doesn't extract information that can be used to access your funds**.(DM FOR FULL SCRIPT TO ACCESS YOUR FUNDS AND RECOVER ETH WALLET). https://t.me/cybergeeky
+Additionally it only extracts the information needed for bruteforcing the password. **It doesn't extract information that can be used to access your funds**.(DM FOR ANY QUESTION). https://t.me/cybergeeky

 ![btc recovery](https://github.com/cybergeeky/btc-recovery/blob/main/btc.png)